-where $Z'_0$ is the Galactic metallicity and $r_Z$ is an adjustable metallicity length-scale within which the metallicity is equal to the inner metallicity $Z'_0$, and beyond which the metallicity decreases smoothly to the outer boundary of the CGM \rcgm.
+where $Z'_0$ is the Galactic metallicity and $r_Z$ is an adjustable metallicity length-scale within which the metallicity is equal to the inner metallicity $Z'_0$, and beyond which the metallicity decreases smoothly to the outer boundary of the CGM, which we denote by \rcgm.
 The length scale $r_Z$ can be set by estimating the maximal extent of outflows from the disk.
-Alternatively, we can set the metallicity at the outer boundary of the CGM, which we denote by \rcgm, and then the length-scale is given by
+Alternatively, we can set the metallicity at \rcgm, and then the length-scale is given by

 The mean metallicity is given by